andrewdhicks/cog/cogc/Readme.md

 ## Possible use of redis and rq

-1. instance start :white_checkmark:
+1. instance start :white_check_mark:
-2. write instance get private ip - see what vpc everyone is in :white_checkmark:
+2. write instance get private ip - see what vpc everyone is in :white_check_mark:
 3. create ship1
 4. install docker
 5. test docker